pgaijin66/bc/README.md

 `feat/certs/Add-support-for-application-to-run-TLS-natively`

-which you are query ( suppose if i want to see how many people are working on features ) now i could just do
+which you can query ( suppose if i want to see how many people are working on features ) now i could just do

 ```
 git branch --list "feat/*"